riot/riot/doc/index.md

 - One way data flow: updates and unmounts are propagated downwards from parent to children.
 - Expressions are pre-compiled and cached for high performance.
 - Lifecycle events for more control.
-- Server-side rendering of custom tags
+- Server-side rendering of custom tags for isomorphic applications.

 ### Close to standards